JakobUnterholzner/DataLiteracy/README.md

 ![Trend_user](./doc/fig/trend_and_user.png)

 # Assumptions
-1. Judges are appointed by the state governments (simplification, does not live up to legal processes in detail)
+1. Judges are appointed by the state governments (simplification, does not live up to legal processes in detail).
-2. Each order for surveillance only targets a solitary individua
+2. Each order for surveillance only targets a solitary individual.

 # Hypotheses tested
 1. Did the trend of dependancy between number of mobile device users and surveillance orders continued (compared to the data between 1990 and 2000)?
-2. Is there a difference in survillance rates between the states where the certain party is introduced in the ruling government (in 2021)?
+2. Is there a difference in surveillance rates between the states where the certain party is introduced in the ruling government (in 2021)?
-3. Do the survilled crimes distributed differently across states (in 2021)?
+3. Do the surveilled crimes distributed differently across states (in 2021)?

 # Results
-1. **to fill**
+1. Between 2008 and 2021, the number of surveillance orders first increased up until 2014, but then decreased again to slightly above the level of 2008.
+2. The city-states Hamburg, Bremen, and Berlin as well as Hessen show the highest relative number of surveillance orders.
-2. All the parties have an effect on the rates between the samples basen on their presense in the government.
-Linke, Grüne and FW indicate (chould not be confused with the direct influence) higher survillance rates in the states where they rule.
-SPD, CDU, FDP on the other hand indicate a decrease in probability of being survilles.
+3. All the parties have an effect on the rates between the samples basen on their presense in the government.
+Linke, Grüne and FW indicate (chould not be confused with the direct influence) higher surveillance rates in the states where they rule.
+SPD, CDU, FDP on the other hand indicate a decrease in probability of being surveilled.
-3. Althouth the most survilled crimes remain the same (Narcotics, Fraud, Gang theft, Murder, Robbery).
-Their distribution is unique across each of the 5 states chosen to the test.
+4. Although the most surveilled crimes remain the same (Narcotics, Fraud, Gang theft, Murder, Robbery), their distribution is unique across each of the 5 states chosen to the test.